Measurement & Evaluation

 The Impact > Measurement & Evaluation

-To advance the field of Social Enterprise, in the late 1990s REDF pioneered the concept of “Social Return on Investment (SROI)”, which measures enterprises’ social benefits to society through outcomes.
-It’s an approach that tracks goals—such as greater income and increased housing stability for employees, reduced taxpayer burden via lower reliance on government assistance, and reduced rates of recidivism—to inform future grantmaking.
+To advance the field of Social Enterprise, in the late 1990s REDF pioneered the concept of “Social Return on Investment (SROI)”, which measures enterprises’ social benefits to society through outcomes (also advanced in subsequent papers).
+It’s an approach that tracks goals—such as greater income and increased housing stability for employees, reduced taxpayer burden via lower reliance on government assistance, and reduced rates of recidivism—to align our grantmaking with what works.

 In 2011 our commitment to evidence-based grant making evolved with the award of a Social Innovation Fund (SIF) grant.
 This Federal grant enabled REDF to partner with the Mathematica Policy Institute to investigate the impact of grant capital and expert technical assistance on the beneficiaries of the social enterprises in the portfolio.

-In February 2018 we began to examine the impact of our investments at multiple social enterprises in our national portfolio..
-Conducted by REDF’s external evaluator RTI International, this study will result in a final impact report in the Spring of 2021.
+Encouraged by the results of the Mathematica Jobs Study, in February 2018 we began to examine the impact of our investments at multiple social enterprises in our national portfolio with a higher degree of rigor and over a longer period.
+Conducted by REDF’s external evaluator RTI International, this study concluded in 2021 and provided greater insight into employment and life stability eighteen months after beginning a social enterprise job.

 Measuring our Regional Impact

-REDF is also participating in the evaluation of the Los Angeles Regional Initiative for Social Enterprise (LA: RISE), a public-private partnership REDF manages in Los Angeles.
-This evaluation, which will include over 1,000 participants, will examine promising approaches to improve the social, education, and economic outcomes for low-income Americans.
+REDF participated in the evaluation of the Los Angeles Regional Initiative for Social Enterprise (LA: RISE), a public-private partnership REDF manages in Los Angeles.